Are you suffering from back or hip pain that can radiate down your leg or calf? Is the pain worse when sitting?

 Tui Na (Chinese Remedial Massage)

-The application of heat to the area and to specific acupuncture points to increase blood circulation through the area
+The application of heat to the area and to specific acupuncture points to increase blood circulation through the area.

-- external application of Hua Tuo patches, Zheng Gu Xue
+- External application of Hua Tuo patches, Zheng Gu Xue

 - Su Jin Tang to tonify blood and nourish tendons

-- Tao Hong Si Wu Tang
+- Tao Hong Si Wu Tang – herbal pills traditionally used to improve blood circulation.

 Stretches and movement exercise twice a day can help maintain good circulation and nourishment of the area and to prevent further injury.
 These are especially useful for conditions that are worse with lack of movement or exposure to cold.